Yajnavalkya Ashram

-Yajnavalkya Ashram (Sanskrit : याज्ञवल्क्य आश्रम) was a gurukul of the Indian philosopher Yajnavalkya.
+Yajnavalkya Ashram (याज्ञवल्क्य आश्रम) was a gurukul of the Indian philosopher Yajnavalkya.
 It is believed that Yajnavalkya got his enlightenment here.
-It is the place where he wrote many texts of Ancient Indian philosophy.
+It is the place where he wrote many texts of an ancient Indian philosophy.
 He wrote Shatapatha Brahman, Yajnavalkya Smriti, Brihadaranyaka Upanishad, Yoga Yajnavalkya and many more.
 Yajnavalkya Ashram is situated at Jagban village of Madhubani district in Mithila region of Bihar.

+Special cover depicting the Vedic sage Yajnavalkya teaching his disciples at his ashram.
+It was released by the India Post at Chamrajpet in 2018.